yojoots/libbitcoin-system-wiki/Working-with-Serialised-Data.md

-The Bitcoin protocol is formalised at the binary level, where public keys, transactions and network messages follow specific serialisation formats in order to be communicated over the wire.
+The Bitcoin protocol is formalised at the byte level, where public keys, transactions and network messages follow specific serialisation formats in order to be communicated over the wire.

 A brief overview of how serialised bytes are handled in Libbitcoin may be helpful for beginners during the study of Libbitcoin.